All The Things you Probably Won't be Told about The Yorkshire Terrier!

 It's a difficult situation trying to not only find the right dog but bring him to your home.

-An older, calmer Yorkshire Terrier is through the puppy stage.
+An older, calmer dog is through the puppy stage.

-They're often already housebroken, and sometimes it's just Yorkie dogs who needs a second chance.
+They're often already housebroken, and sometimes it's just that the dogs need a second chance.

-Perhaps his owner passed away, or the family lost their home and can't find a rental that will take pets, or perhaps it's Yorkshire Terrier breeders who have a lovely dog that just isn't going to add to their breeding program the way they need so she needs a home.
+Perhaps his owner passed away, or the family lost their home and can't find a rental that will take pets, or perhaps it's a breeder who has a lovely dog that just isn't going to add to their breeding program the way they need, so she needs a home.

 There are many reasons a dog can need a home besides simply being in a shelter or at a rescue.

-Each rescue and shelter has their own rules and requirements, with many being quite restrictive and eliminates many people who would provide a wonderful home for Yorkie dogs.
+Each rescue and shelter has their own rules and requirements, with many being quite restrictive and eliminating many people who would provide a wonderful home for their dogs.

-Providing a home for one of these dogs means the rescue has room to go help one more dog that needs a home,and you get a wonderful Yorkshire Terrier who would otherwise not have a home where they are happy and healthy.
+Providing a home for one of these dogs means the rescue has room to go help one more dog that needs a home, and you get a wonderful dog who would otherwise not have a home where they are happy and healthy.

 Make a mental decision as well as an emotional one.